 - A member of staff should be nominated to act as first aid coordinator.
-They should take on the responsibility for ordering items and replenishing first aid boxes and ensuring that certificates remain current - In High Schools at least two members of staff should be trained to the full First Aid at Work standard and staff in practical areas (PE, Science, Design & Technology) trained to at least the emergency aid level.
-The position should be monitored to take account of staff turnover. - First aid boxes should be located in the main office, the staff room and in the science prep room, gym and Design & Technology classroom.
-(Alter as necessary - larger schools will require more boxes) - Ideally a medical room should be available; supervision of this facility must always be a consideration.
-In more serious cases the child should be transferred to the care of parents as soon as possible - Other relevant arrangements or need for information may include: - arrangements for first aid training/emergency aid training - arrangements for community association activities - arrangements for parties on off site visits - The names of first aiders should be entered below:
+They should take on the responsibility for ordering items and replenishing first aid boxes and ensuring that certificates remain current.
+At Linton Primary School this is the Headteacher. - In High Schools at least two members of staff should be trained to the full First Aid at Work standard and staff in practical areas (PE, Science, Design & Technology) trained to at least the emergency aid level.
+The position should be monitored to take account of staff turnover.
+At Linton Primary School At least one member of staff (currently the Headteacher) is trained to the full First Aid at Work standard and the rest of the staff team are trained in emergency first aid including paediatric first aid. - First aid boxes should be located in the main office, the staff room and in the science prep room, gym and Design & Technology classroom.
+At Linton Primary School the main stock of First Aid equipment is kept in the main school office (also the staff room).
+Each class has a First Aid cabinet on the wall, boxes are located in the main hall, the school entrance, the medical room and in the kitchen. - Ideally a medical room should be available; supervision of this facility must always be a consideration.
+In more serious cases the child should be transferred to the care of parents as soon as possible.
+Linton Primary School has a medical room. - Other relevant arrangements or need for information may include: - arrangements for first aid training/emergency aid training - arrangements for community association activities - arrangements for parties on off site visits - The names of first aiders should be entered below: